sanic-org/sanic/README.md

 *non_existing_file_path_test*: This test ensures that the *extract_style* function is able to handle non-existent files in which it calls the function for a non-existing file which checks for an empty string and ensures the proper handling for the scenario.
 This hits the *return_maybe_style* branch since this is when the code has no path file that exists which triggers the branch and returns maybe_style.
 It also triggers the *maybe_style_provided* since an existing and non existing files are provided which ensures that the branch is covered.

 *no_files_path_test*: This test is about calling *extract_style* with the paramater 'None' as the file.
-Then an assert is added to ensure the proper handling for the 'None' input whcih will check if there is an empty string.
+Then an assert is added to ensure the proper handling for the 'None' input which will check if there is an empty string.
 This hits the branch *no_maybe_path* since there is no valid path thus it returns an empty string.

 ```
 def test_initial_print_extract_style():